pybites/pybites.github.io-source/content/guest-ast-intro.md

 To verify the transformations, we can print and run the code related to each tree.
 To do so, we use the helper function `exec_tree()`:
 - We start printing the content of the tree using `ast.dump()` as seen in previous examples.
 - We then apply `ast.fix_missing_locations()` to the tree.
-Each node in the AST is indeed expected to have `lineno` filled, but rather than filling it when doing the transformations, the helper function allows to delay this until the compilation is required.
+Each node in the AST is indeed expected to have `lineno` filled, but rather than filling it when doing the transformations, the helper function `ast.fix_missing_locations()` allows to delay this fix until the compilation is required.
 - Finally, the builtin function `compile()` is used to transform the AST to a code object, which in turn is executed calling the builtin `exec()`.

 Here the output related to `exec_tree(tree)`: